Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 Grayson did not activate his body camera until after firing the shots, Sangamon County State's Attorney John Milhiser contends.
 His body camera video—seen at the end of the clip released by state police—shows his vantage point as he raises his weapon.

-On the body cam video after the shooting, Grayson is heard saying to the other deputy: "What else can we do?
+Soon after that, Grayson is heard saying to the other deputy: "What else can we do?
 I'm not taking a pot of boiling water to the f***ing face, and it already reached us."
 Grayson then leaves to get his med kit, as the other officer says they can at least try to stop Massey's bleeding.

 The other deputy is then seen tending to Massey.
 He provided emergency assistance and stayed with Massey until medical professionals arrived.